jeffreykegler/hoonlint/misc/whitespace.md

 If a TISTIS is in a criss-cross line, it does not have to be properly aligned, if some other TISTIS with the required alignment "stands in" for it.

-Such lines are called "criss-cross" because, it the boundaries of the hoons were drawn on a tree diagram of the parse, and the boundaries were drawn based on matching TISTIS's according to alignment, rather than following the logic of the syntax, the boundaries at the criss-cross TISTIS line would cross each other.
+Such lines are called "criss-cross" because if you drew lines connecting the TISTIS's that match each rune by alignment with the TISTIS's that match the same rune syntactically, the lines would form a "criss-cross" pattern.

 HEPHEP's may also be joined into criss-cross lines.